chaosape/chaosape.github.com/vitae.md

 to other domains.
 Supervisory Control and Data Acquisition[SCADA] systems is one domain I am currently investigating for such transfer.
-This work can positively impact the safety of SCADA systems used to control critical infrastructure, i.e., electrical power grid systems, nuclear power station control systems, naval vessel control systems.
+This work can positively impact the safety of SCADA systems used to control critical infrastructure, e.g., electrical power grid systems, nuclear power station control systems, naval vessel control systems.